 This practice will help get them used to the sight and sound of running water.
 Continue these sessions as often as you can over a couple of weeks, and remember to always reward calm behaviour.

-Our clean dog treats are 100% Australian real meat jerky, and they make the perfect rewards for bath time training with your pup.
+Our training treats are 100% Australian real meat jerky, and they make the perfect rewards for bath time training with your pup.
 Ensure you break them down into smaller bite-size pieces beforehand, and bath time can begin.

 Step two: Prepare the space

 When you and your puppy are ready for the first bath, be sure to prepare the area in advance.
-Have your towels, Puppy & Kitten Shampoo and clean dog treats at the ready, and set the water temperature to warm (not hot!).
+Have your towels, Puppy & Kitten Shampoo and training treats at the ready, and set the water temperature to warm (not hot!).